+Employee, Declaration of the the employer and Declaration of the physician.
+Forms are available on our website.
 When a Member participates in a rehabilitation program while receiving benefits, the following conditions apply:

-- the Member's Total Disability will not be considered to have ended simply because they undertook a rehabilitation program; - if the Member becomes Totally Disabled again while participating in a rehabilitation program, the terms and conditions of this benefit will apply as if the Member had remained Totally Disabled for the full duration of the rehabilitation program; - the Benefit Period continues despite participation in the rehabilitation program; and - during the rehabilitation program, monthly benefits will be reduced by the amount resulting from the following formula:
+- the Member's Total Disability will not be considered to have ended simply because they undertook a rehabilitation program; - if the Member becomes Totally Disabled again while participating in a rehabilitation program, the terms and conditions of this benefit will apply as if the Member had remained Totally Disabled for the full duration of the rehabilitation program; - the Benefit Period continues despite participation in the rehabilitation program; and - during the rehabilitation program, monthly benefits will be reduced by 50% of the remuneration received by the Member from such a program and will further be reduced as necessary to ensure that the Member's total income from all sources does not exceed 100% of the Member's Pre-Disability Salary.